-File #: 20-5571, Version: 1
+File #: 20-6042, Version: 1

-- B. Animal Care Compliance Account regulations will be amended to expand the qualification criteria for residents to apply for and be granted assistance from the City to come into compliance with Chapter 5 violations. - C. Other Language Changes include restrictions on feeding stray animals as to not create a nuisance; establishing a timeline for compliance with dangerous dog requirements; grammatical corrections; and other Chapter 5 updates consistent with the strategic priorities of Animal Care Services.
+- B. Animal Care Compliance Account regulations will be amended to expand the qualification criteria for residents to apply for and be granted assistance from the City to come into compliance with Chapter 5 violations. - C. Other Language Changes include restrictions on feeding stray animals as to not create a nuisance; regulation of commercial boarding of equines; establishing a timeline for compliance with dangerous dog requirements; grammatical corrections; and other Chapter 5 updates consistent with the strategic priorities of Animal Care Services.